toadies/MSDS_CaseStudy2/LocationBias.md

 ![](LocationBias_files/figure-html/unnamed-chunk-3-2.png)<!-- -->

-Visual evidence shows the data has a right skewness, but given our large sample size we expect central limit therom to be robust from violations in the data.
-The data does show the ame user rating the beer multiple times in different locations.
-In order to assume indpendent in our data we will average users rating per beer by either being at the brewery or not at the brewery (isBreweryLocation).
-We will also exclude beers with less than 10 checkins per location from our population.
+Visual evidence shows the data has a right skewness, but given our large sample size we expect central limit theorem to be robust from violations in the data.
+The data does show the same user rating the beer multiple times in different locations.
+In order to assume independent within our each group, we will average users rating per beer by either being at the brewery or not at the brewery (isBreweryLocation).
+We will also exclude beers with less than 10 checkins per location from our population and checkins whose rating was 0.

 ```r